telophasehq/tangent/README.md

 3. **Shareable and secure** – Data transformations are easy to write and _share_.
 Publish and discover open-source plugins in the [Tangent Plugins library](https://github.com/telophasehq/tangent-plugins).
 Each plugin runs in its own lightweight sandbox.

 ## Benchmarks
+Benchmarks show end-to-end throughput using plugins implemented in Rust, Go, and Python.
+Each plugin is compiled to WASM and run inside Tangent.

 <!-- BENCH_START -->
 | Source → Sink | Rust | Go | Python |